OneiricArts/CustomizeNewTab/README.md

 Bootstrap 4 got rid of panels ...
 I went back to panels.
 Change that to cards sometime before Bootstrap 4 is stable.
 But Bootstrap 4 didn't like my glyphs, and after a lot of frustration I decided to ditch it for now.

 ## //TODO
-1. Have View options (upcoming & current games only, favorites, etc.)
+1. Have View options (upcoming & current games only, favorites, etc.) (theres a filter glyph too) ... lower priority since you can just delete shit.
+2. Use (one of) eye-open / fire / bullhorn / bell to signal live game. use one of them plus text in a button for red zone?
+3. Update Needs to add multiple events to live games.
 ... these will totally get done.

 ## Bugs